ntd/ethercatest/README.md

 able to access it from a normal user.

 The master hardware is a consumer PC with an i7-7700T CPU at 2.90 GHz.
-The NIC interface is an e1000e Intel-based operating at 100 MBit/s.
+The NIC interface is an e1000e Intel-based one operating at 100 MBit/s.
 A quite recent linux kernel (5.11.2) was used.

 The PC is connected with a 2 m category 5 UTP cable to a Beckhoff node